tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-2024-09-03/index.md

 to understand.
 Then, I manually "compiled" that into JavaFX and Kotlin to leverage its powerful toolset I also know well.

-JavaFX code is ugly and slow to write and test, even with Kotlin.
+JavaFX code is ugly and slow to write and test[^3], even with Kotlin.
 So, using HTML with manual screenshots first to understand the specs was a good decision.
 I just wrote the well-defined web specs into the JavaFX scene.

+[^3]: Regarding "SceneBuilder," I can't obviously use "fast-food" static tools
+    like that since I need higher-order abstractions with pure code instead of raw final results with archaic generated XML

 Its CLI requires an unnamed parameter denoting **the cover it will generate**.
 It can be `pr-cover` or `release-cover`.